UDPN/BN-Sandbox-selfservice-public/README.md

 **Step 5:update service**
 ```
-1、backup your did private key
+1、backup your did-private-key (Tags before 1.4.4.0.0 are in .env)
 2、stop your bn service
 3、git clone new tag
 4、start your service
+5、load nacos config file
+6、edit bn-common.yaml in nacos whit did-private-key
 Support: 1.2.2.2.1 Upgrading to 1.3.3.0.0,1.4.4.0.0
 Support: 1.3.3.0.0 Upgrading to 1.4.4.0.0
 ```